DataBassGit/AgentForge/docs/Agents/AgentPrompts.md

   Hello!
 Please introduce yourself.
   ```

+>Note: This will only work if personas is enabled and BottyAgent is set as the persona either in the system settings or set as an agent override in the corresponding yaml file.

 ---

 ## Important Considerations

 ### Variable Precedence

-- **Persona vs. Runtime Variables**: Variables provided in the persona file override those provided at runtime.
+- **Persona vs. Runtime Variables**: Variables provided at runtime override those found in the persona file.
 - **Avoid Conflicts**: To prevent unintended overrides, ensure that variable names in persona files do not conflict with those passed at runtime unless desired.

 **Example**:

-If both the persona file and runtime arguments provide a value for `topic`, the persona's `topic` value will be used.
+If both the persona file and runtime arguments provide a value for `topic`, the runtime `topic` value will be used.

 ### Required Prompts